Wednesday, December 11, 2019

 Predicted meteor rates for selected towns

 Choose a viewing spot where you can see a large swathe of sky without trees or buildings getting in the way (except to block the Moon), or with street lights getting in your eyes.
 The darker the spot the better (but do be sensible, don't choose a spot in an insalubrious park for example).
 While the radiant is where the meteors appear to originate from, most of the meteors will be seen away from the radiant, so don't fixate on the radiant, but keep your eye on a broad swath of sky roughly centred just above the radiant (as the radiant doesn't rise very high, looking exactly at the radiant will mean you miss some higher up).

 Guides to taking meteor photos are here and here.

-As well, Orion and the Hyades will be visible and bright Venus, rises an two and a half hours before sunrise.
+As well, Orion and the Hyades will be visible.
 So it will be a quite nice morning for sky watching.
 Keep an eye out for satellites!
 There may be an ISS pass on the mroning of the 15th from your location.